 Just in!
 HUGE congrats to Patricia Dillard on the option of her feature script.
 Couldn’t be more thrilled that her high concept, female driven comedy is on its way to the big screen!

-Meet this year’s fabulous Film Independent Project Involve Fellows!
-Their shorts just screened this past June at the Los Angeles Film Festival.
-I was honored to work with these talented and accomplished filmmakers and look forward to their short films hitting the festival circuit later this year.
+Meet the 2016 Film Independent Project Involve Fellows!
+Their shorts screened this past June at the Los Angeles Film Festival.
+I was honored to work with these talented and accomplished filmmakers.
+This year’s films are already making a splash on the festival circuit!
+Get the Life written by Adelina Anthony has landed a spot at BFI’s London Film Festival this fall and They Charge for the Sun co-written by Eugene Ramos and Terence Nance will be at the Chicago International Film Festival.
 You can read more here.

 Past Fellows continue to have their short films programmed both in the US and around the world.
 You can find a promo for last year’s films here.
 Here are some highlights:

-In other awards Vamonos just won Best Short at Frameline in San Francisco.
-In an exciting double bill Vamonos and Robo Saints both screened at Outfest Fusion 2016 and Vamonos will also be at the Palm Springs Short Festival.
+In other news Vamonos co-written by Moira Morel and Erik Castrillon is racking up the awards!
+The film just won an Imagen Award for Best Short, Best Screenplay at the Long Beach LGBTQ Film Festival and Best Short at Frameline in San Francisco.
+In an exciting double bill Vamonos and Robo Saints, written and directed by Peter Jin, both screened at Outfest Fusion 2016 and Vamonos will also be at the Palm Springs Short Festival.
 You can read more about Vamonos here.

 Writer/Director Lulu Wang’s Touch just screened at the Asians on Film Festival where it won Best Drama and Best Supporting Actress.
 The film also recently screened as part of the NBCUniversal Short Film Festival where it scored a Best Actor award in addition to being nominated for Best Writer, Best Director and Best Short.